 Having the retail bot handle simple questions about product details and order tracking freed up their small customer service team to help more customers faster.
 And importantly, they received only positive feedback from customers about using the retail bot.

-Customer feedback and market research should be the foundation of your marketing strategy.
+Customer feedback and market research should be the foundation of any strategy for social media marketing for retail brands.
 The best way to get feedback?
 Directly from your customers and visitors.

 But, you know what I personally hate?
 When you go to a website and there’s an instant popup, blocking the content I’m trying to see.
 I usually close the window immediately without even reading it.
 And I’m not alone: Modal popups are the most hated advertisement on the web.

 By using a chatbot for your user surveys, you combine the best of both worlds:

 - All the other abilities of a smart retail bot, like personalized service, learning as it interacts with more customers, and analytics to understand your customers’ behavior.

 You can create a standalone survey, or you can collect feedback in small doses during customer interactions.

 Find out what your customers are shopping for and analyze trends over time.
 Are you converting these types of customers, or is everyone shopping for a birthday present leaving without buying?

 Source: Seattle Ballooning

 You can also offer a survey after the end of a chat session.
 It can be about the specific interaction to find out how customers view your chatbot (like this example), or you can make it a more general survey about your company.
 Work in anything from demographic questions to their favorite product of yours.